 Students will explore various forms of communication, focusing on verbal and non-verbal skills.
-They will apply these skills in creating a short report on basketball.
+They will apply these skills in a practical context through a community service project and a challenge that involves creating a short report on basketball.

 LESSON (5 minutes): To be completed on the challenge platform.
 Begin the lesson by discussing the importance of communication in everyday life and its various forms, including verbal, non-verbal, written, and digital.
 Introduce the concept of effective communication in sports, highlighting the roles of court side reporters, basketball analysts, and sports reporters.